 Frequently Asked Questions

-What does the Office of Minority and International Students (OMIS) do for LGBTQ students and awareness around queer issues?
+What does The Butler Center do for LGBTQ students and awareness around queer issues?

-The mission of OMIS and for the LGBTQ Student Specialist is to strengthen and sustain an affirming, inclusive, and just campus environment that supports students of all gender identities and sexual orientations.
+The mission of The Butler Center is to strengthen and sustain an affirming, inclusive, and just campus environment that supports students of all gender identities and sexual orientations.
 We do this by providing support, advocacy, and education.

-- Provides training, workshops, and on-going education on LGBTQ...issues (through programs such as I am an Ally. program, The Good Sex Series with the Sexual Assault Response and Prevention Office, and on-going trainings with Residential Advisers, Boettcher Health Center, and the Student Organization for Sexual Safety (SOSS))
+- Provides training, workshops, and on-going education on LGBTQIA+ issues (through initiatives such as Safe Zone programming, and on-going trainings with Residential Advisers, Student Health Center, incoming students, and student classes)

 - Advocates campus-wide to ensure that we have a safe and inclusive campus environment

-- Provides resources about LGBTQ... issues through materials, handouts, and books
+- Provides resources about LGBTQIA+ subjects through materials, handouts, and books

 - Maintains membership to the Consortium of Higher Education Lesbian Gay Bisexual Transgender Resource Professionals and attends conferences and workshops annually to learn about innovative practices in higher education and social justice

 - Provides one-on-one advising with students who are in need of support